Ward Hunt Ice Shelf

 The icebergs released by the breakup now pose a potential danger to shipping and offshore development in the region.
 Loss of microbial ecosystems caused by the release of the freshwater may also have far-ranging ecological impacts.

-The breakup of the Ward Hunt Ice Shelf is tied to steady and dramatic increases in the average temperature of the region over the past decades, correlated with global warming.
+The breakup of the Ward Hunt Ice Shelf is tied to steady and dramatic increases in the average temperature of the region over the past centuries, correlated with long term global warming resulting from the ongoing warming since the last ice age ended at the start of the Holocene period.

 Al Gore mentions the Ward Hunt Ice Shelf in his 2007 documentary An Inconvenient Truth.